A real Linux

 Why is postmarketOS based on Alpine Linux?

-The biggest upside is, that Alpine is small.
+The biggest upside is that Alpine is small.
 The base installation is about 5 MB!
-Only because of that, our development/installation tool pmbootstrap is able to abstract everything in chroots and therefore keep the development environment the same, no matter which Linux distribution your host runs on.
+Thanks to that, our development/installation tool pmbootstrap is able to abstract everything in chroots and therefore keep the development environment consistent, no matter which Linux distribution your host runs on.
+And if you messed up (or we have a bug), you can simply run pmbootstrap zap and the chroot will be set up again in seconds.

 Will Android apps be supported?